-The importance of proofreading to transcription services depends on what you want.
+The importance of proofreading in quality transcription services depends on what you want.
 If you need something error-free, then proofreading is critical.
 If you just need something that is legible and conveys the meaning of the recording, some services will offer you a cheaper alternative.
 When it comes to automated transcription software, you are going to have to do the proofreading yourself and take any actions to remedy the inaccuracies.

 Confidentiality and security are essential to many people and businesses seeking transcription services.
 Google reviews to make sure the company is legitimate.
 Only use websites that have an ‘https’, rather than an older ‘http’ address.
 ‘Https’ encrypts communication between the website and your browser.
 This is an important thing to watch out for when entering any details online.